segabl/pd2-sh-complements/README.md

 *Shotgun pellet amount was changed for "optimization", without touching shotgun balance at all.*
 *Restoring the pellet amount to the original values and rebalancing ammo types should make the choice of ammo more impactful.*

+- Snipers
+  - Rebalanced total ammo

+*Snipers have varying ammo pools though vanilla balancing suggests they are all intended to have around the same pool.*
+*Rebalancing the values makes the choice of sniper rifle depend less on total ammo pool.*

+- Akimbo
+  - Set reload speed to roughly 75% of their single weapon counterparts

+*Reload speeds for akimbo weapons seem random and don't really correlate to their single counterparts, in some cases even being faster than the base weapon reload speed.*
+*This change bases reload times on their single counterparts which results in a slight buff for most akimbo pistols and a nerf for most other akimbo weapons.*

 - Saws
   - Fixed hardcoded damage increase against Bulldozers
   - Made damage against Bulldozers multiply base damage instead of a fixed number

 *Saws have a hidden damage increase against Bulldozers but the list for the affected enemies is hardcoded so it only applies to the regular Bulldozer variants.*
 *Changing it to check for the "tank" tag instead of the hardcoded list will make it affect every Bulldozer.*

-- Akimbo
-  - Set reload speed to roughly 75% of their single weapon counterparts

-*Reload speeds for akimbo weapons seem random and don't really correlate to their single counterparts, in some cases even being faster than the base weapon reload speed.*
-*This change bases reload times on their single counterparts which results in a slight buff for most akimbo pistols and a nerf for most other akimbo weapons.*

 - Bows
   - Reduced damage by 50%